Global Cyber Risk at Elevated Level

-In the first half of 2022 we ran the Trend Micro Cyber Risk Index (CRI) to gauge the shifts in how organizations viewed their cyber risk.
-We included North America, Europe, Asia-Pacific, and Latin/South America, giving us a truly global view of the cyber risk that organizations are dealing with today.
+In the first half of 2022 we ran the Trend Micro Cyber Risk Index (CRI) to gauge the shifts in how organisations viewed their cyber risk.
+We included North America, Europe, Asia-Pacific, and Latin/South America, giving us a truly global view of the cyber risk that organisations are dealing with today.

 - Their ability to prepare for cyber-attacks targeting them (cyber preparedness index - CPI)